matthewroot/root-readme/README.md

 ## My Story

 I've traversed an atypical path into Engineering Management.
-Here's my lifestory in a nutshell to provide you some insight into the road I've traveled to now.
+Here's my lifestory in a nutshell to provide you some insight into my road from then to now.

 ### Chapter 1: NOVA